react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 When using the dynamic API, it is necessary to specify the types for each screen as well as the nesting structure as it cannot be inferred from the code.

-### Type checking the navigator
+### Typechecking the navigator

-To type check our route name and params, the first thing we need to do is to create an object type with mappings for route name to the params of the route.
+To typecheck our route name and params, the first thing we need to do is to create an object type with mappings for route names to the params of the route.
 For example, say we have a route called `Profile` in our root navigator which should have a param `userId`:

 ```tsx
 type RootStackParamList = {